abougouffa/minemacs/docs/functions-and-commands.md

 #### `(+def-dedicated-tab!
 NAME [[:exit-hook HOOK] [:exit-func FUNC]]FORMS...)` (macro)

-Define +CMD command to run BODY in a dedicated tab.
+Define CMD command to run BODY in a dedicated tab.
 If not specified, BODY defaults to `(CMD)`.
 You can pass an exit hook or exit function on which, the created workspace will be deleted.